 “Puppies need places where they can be safely confined until they learn their house manners, which may not be for more than a year,” says Barbara Davis, CPDT-KA, CDBC, of BADDogsInc Family Dog Training & Behavior in Corona, California.

-Plus, it’s easier to keep your new puppy from chewing and peeing inappropriately.
+Plus, crates and pens help to keep your pup from chewing and peeing inappropriately.

-A common misconception is that these secure places must be large to be effective, but “your pup’s crate only needs to be big enough for your dog to stand up and turn around,” Davis says.
-“You can usually purchase a crate big enough to accommodate your pup’s adult size and use the provided dividers to reduce its interior size to make it more pup-appropriate.”
+A common misconception is that these secure places must be large to be effective, but your pup’s crate only needs to be big enough for your dog to stand up and turn around, Davis says.
+Some crates, like Frisco’s Fold & Carry dog crate, come with a divider so you can adjust the size of their space—buy the size they're likely to need when they're an adult, and then move the divider as they grow.

-“Exercise pens are bigger, similar to playpens for kids, and give your pup a place to play and run around safely while you’re busy doing other things,” Davis says.
+While your dog's crate is a place for rest and relaxation, exercise pens are exactly what they sound like: bigger fenced-in areas, similar to playpens for kids, that give your pup a place to play and run around safely while you’re busy doing other things.

 2. A Supply of Healthy Food and Treats